Final OK gives Nevada state parks a 12,000-acre boost

 The Legislature’s Interim Finance Committee accepted the transfer of land, formerly three privately held ranches, which includes 28 miles of river access known for exceptional fishing habitat.

-Creation of the Walker River State Recreation Area, located about 60 miles south of Carson City, was announced by Gov. Brian Sandoval in his State of the State address in January and was a priority this legislative session for his administration.
+Gov. Brian Sandoval announced creation of the Walker River State Recreation Area, about 60 miles south of Carson City, in his State of the State address in January.
+The park was a priority this legislative session for his administration.

-State lawmakers approved $8 million in one-time and ongoing funding to open and operate the park.
+State lawmakers approved $8 million in one-time and continuing funding to open and operate the park.

-The lands were acquired through the efforts of the National Fish and Wildlife Foundation to secure water rights to protect and preserve Walker Lake located downstream near the town of Hawthorne.
+The lands were acquired through the efforts of the National Fish and Wildlife Foundation to secure water rights to protect and preserve Walker Lake, downstream near Hawthorne.

 Contact Sandra Chereb at schereb@reviewjournal.com or 775-461-3821.
 Follow @SandraChereb on Twitter.